Pax-Net/PaxNet/README.md

 - Recruit cultural liaisons and node contributors.
 - Expand the validation network.

+## Contributing
+We welcome contributors from all backgrounds.
+To contribute to PaxNet, please follow these steps:
+1. Fork the repository.
+2. Create a new branch (`git checkout -b feature-branch`).
+3. Commit your changes (`git commit -am 'Add new feature'`).
+4. Push the branch (`git push origin feature-branch`).
+5. Submit a pull request.

 ## Contact
 Open to collaborators—reach out via Issues!